joealden/corum-docs/README.md

 Note that if the above command is not run, you will most likely get an error when attempting to commit to the repo.

+To start the `mdbook` development server that will reload when a file is changed, run the command `mdbook serve`.

 To find out more about mdbook, visit [https://github.com/rust-lang-nursery/mdBook](https://github.com/rust-lang-nursery/mdBook).